ElementalTech04/Portfolio-Gatsby-Site-V2/content/projects/madbeatz/index.md

 ---
-title: "Hello World - Frankie's First Post"
+title: "MadBeatz"
-path: projects/portfoliov1
+path: projects/madbeatz
-cover: ./frankie.jpg
+cover: ./mad.png
-id: port-v1-gatsby
+id: mad-wp
-excerpt: Here starts my developer portfolio blog series.
-I plan to write about different technologies I have/will encounter throughout my journey, struggles in learning, memes, and everything in between.
+excerpt: Mad Beatz Philly is dedicated to honoring the tradition of percussion and lyricism in black and latinx communities, celebrating its contribution to popular music, and providing performance and teaching opportunities to motivated artists in Philadelphia.
 ---

-Hello World 🌎 - This post marks the beginning of the journey.
-My name is Frankie and I'm a full-stack web developer 🕸️.